Why do you need a travel checklist?

 • Apply early (8 weeks min) for any visas that you may require.

 • If you are travelling to Vietnam know that you get part of the visa at the airport.
-Ignore any horror stories that people tell you about this, these, along with many other ‘well-intended international travel tips’ all almost always not true.
+Ignore any horror stories that people tell you about this.
+These, along with many other ‘well-intended international travel tips’ are almost always not true.
 Getting a visa for Vietnam is easy.

 3. Safety